WHAT IS CIC

 The colon may be absorbing too much fluid from stools, or the muscles in the colon may be moving too slowly.
 This can cause stools to become dry, hard, and difficult to pass.

 The muscles of the colon may be contracting too slowly, which can reduce the movement of stool through the colon and cause infrequent stools.

 Some patients may have less nerve sensitivity, which may reduce the urge to have a bowel movement.
 Other patients may have extra-sensitive nerves, which can cause discomfort.

 WHILE ESTIMATES VARY, AS MANY AS 28.5 MILLION ADULTS IN THE U.S. MAY HAVE CIC*

 *Estimated IBS-C/CIC sufferers within the U.S. through Kantar LINZESS Tracking Study; Jan-Dec 2020; general population sample only.

 OVER 3 MILLION PATIENTS HAVE BEEN PRESCRIBED LINZESS**

 LINZESS is a once-daily prescription treatment for adults with Irritable Bowel Syndrome with Constipation (IBS-C) or Chronic Idiopathic Constipation (CIC).
-It helps relieve belly pain as well as overall abdominal symptoms, and lets you have more frequent and complete bowel movements that are easier to pass.
+It helps you have more frequent and complete bowel movements and helps relieve belly pain and overall abdominal symptoms† (pain, discomfort, and bloating) associated with IBS-C.